Health Canada’s Forward Regulatory Plan: 2025-2027

 Potential impacts:

-The proposed regulatory amendments would impact anyone who engages in online or distance sales of tobacco and vaping products.
-Parties such as retailers, senders and deliverers would have to comply with the requirements.
+The proposed regulatory amendments would impact anyone who engages in online sales of tobacco and vaping products.
+They would detail measures that retailers, senders and deliverers can implement to show that they attempted to prevent sales to youth.

 These amendments would also make it harder for youth to access tobacco and vaping products.